 Asuka ran backwards as the people screamed.
 Tiny plants sprouted in the cracks in the boards, winding around the pillars.
 The Wildflower God dropped onto four legs right in front her.

-Whirling smoke around her feet bled blue, and she hurled the branch on the bridge between them.
+Whirling smoke around her feet turn blue, and she hurled the branch on the bridge between them.
 “Cross that line, and I promise I will burn the riverbank.”

 The lion stomped.